tensorflow/tensorflow/tensorflow/lite/g3doc/convert/rnn.md

 [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/layers/wrappers.py#L381).
-Once we see the go\_backward attribute, we recognize it as backward LSTM, then we group forward & backward LSTM together. **This is future work.** Currently, this creates two UnidirectionalSequenceLSTM operators in the TensorFlow Lite model.
+Once we see the go\_backward attribute, we recognize it as backward LSTM, then we group forward & backward LSTM together. **This is future work.** Currently, this creates two UnidirectionalSequenceLSTM operations in the TensorFlow Lite model.

 ### User-defined LSTM conversion examples